Structured State-Space Regularization for Generation-Friendly Image Tokenization: Experiments

 \section{Experiments}

-We evaluate the effectiveness of the proposed regularization by training widely used tokenizers with different downsampling ratios, Flux~\cite{Flux} (8$\times$) and Cosmos~\cite{CosmosTokenizer} (16$\times$).
+We evaluate the effectiveness of the proposed regularization by training widely used tokenizers, Flux~\cite{Flux} and Cosmos~\cite{CosmosTokenizer}.
 Each tokenizer is initialized from their respective pretrained weights and fine-tuned with the reconstruction loss introduced in modern variational autoencoders (VAEs)~\cite{rombach2022high, vqgan} together with the proposed regularization loss Eq.~(\ref{eq:whippo_loss}).
-We further train a latent diffusion model DiT-B/2~\cite{DiT} on the resulting latent spaces to evaluate their effectiveness for generation tasks.
+We further train LightningDiT~\cite{vavae, DiT}, a latent diffusion model for image generation, on the resulting latent spaces to evaluate their effectiveness for generation tasks.